NServiceBusExtensions/NServiceBus.Serilog/readme.md

 #### Handler enrichment

-When a handler is invoked, a new logger is forked from the above enriched physical logger with a new enriched property named `Handler` that contains the the [FullName](https://docs.microsoft.com/de-de/dotnet/api/system.type.fullname) of the current handler.
+When a handler is invoked, a new logger is forked from the above enriched physical logger with a new enriched property named `Handler` that contains the [FullName](https://docs.microsoft.com/de-de/dotnet/api/system.type.fullname) of the current handler.

 #### Outgoing message enrichment